roman-grs-pit/covariance-mocks/docs/source/user_guide.rst

 Pipeline Overview
 -----------------

-The **Roman Galaxy Redshift Survey (GRS)** covariance mocks pipeline is designed for generating mock galaxy catalogs from AbacusSummit N-body simulations as part of the **Roman GRS Project Infrastructure Team (PIT)** analysis framework.
+The **Roman Galaxy Redshift Survey (GRS)** covariance mocks pipeline generates mock galaxy catalogs from AbacusSummit N-body simulations as part of the **Roman GRS Project Infrastructure Team (PIT)** analysis framework.
 The pipeline consists of modular components that handle different aspects of the mock generation process and runs on the **Perlmutter system at NERSC**.

 Architecture
 ~~~~~~~~~~~~